swapnilbiradar3/Donation-Management-System/README.md

 This application will involve communication between enterprises such as Donation Enterprise, Funds Enterprise, Kit Supply Enterprise, Donor Enterprise.
 These enterprises will include roles such as System Administrator, Donation Admin, Funds Admin, Kit Supply Admin, Donor Admin, Donor, Disaster Relief Org Admin,Education Donation Org Admin, Disaster Relief Kit Supply Manager, Education Kit Supply Manager and Funds Manager.

-## Features

-The system consists of three types of users.

-- **Admins:** They control all the activities and process donations.
-- **Donors:** They are the driving users of the application who donate funds and kits.
-- **Managers:** They are responsible for accepting and rejecting donations.

-Each user should have an account.
-Every user also have a dashboard where they can view several things in short summary.
-The application provides register, login and logout functionalities.

-## Admin Features

-Admins receive all the requests made by donors.
-Admins can process the donation requests depending upon the details provided by a donor.
-Admins can view all the pending donations along with status.
-Admins can view all the donations that they have received.

-## Donor Features

-Donors make the donation request for funds and kits with basic details.
-Donor's donation requests can be accepted or rejected and the status can be easily tracked by them.
-Donors can update their profile.

-## Manager Features

-Managers receive all the requests made by donors.
-Managers can accept or rejeect the donation requests depending upon the details provided by a donor.
-Managers can view all the pending donations along with status.
-Managers can view all the donations that are received.

-## Additional Features

-User gets email confirmation at the time of registration and on successful account creation.
-Validators provide real-time validation status in the input field

 ## Technology used